Common Weakness Enumeration: CWE compatibility

 There are 56 organizations as of September 2019 that develop and maintain products and services that achieved CWE Compatible status.

 Research, critiques, and new developments

 Some researchers think that ambiguities in CWE can be avoided or reduced.
+There is also criticism that despite there being almost 1,000 CWE, 27% of them have never been associated with a vulnerability by NVD analysts.

 As of 4/16/2024, the CWE Compatibility Program has been discontinued.